-E.5.1 Statement of Reasons for the Revisions to the CEQA Guidelines in 2018 projects, or choose lower VMT project alternatives.
-4 Some of the benefits, among many others, that may result from reducing VMT are described qualitatively below:
+E.5.1 Statement of Reasons for the Revisions to the CEQA Guidelines in 2018

 As directed in Senate Bill 743, the 2018 Guidelines revisions includes a new section addressing the evaluation of transportation impacts.
 The previous emphasis on traffic congestion in transportation analyses tends to promote increased vehicle use.
 The new guidance instead focuses on a project's effect on VMT, which should promote project designs that reduce reliance on automobile travel.